oddbird/susy/docs/upgrade.rst

 ~~~~~~~~~~~~~~~~~~~

 The ``set-container-width`` mixin
-can be replaced by simply applying the
+can be replaced by applying the
 :ref:`container function <tools-container>`
 to the ``width`` or ``max-width`` of your containing element.